-Chinese smartphone manufacturers like Huawei seems to have struck gold due to the poor demand for iPhones.
+Chinese smartphone manufacturers like Huawei seem to have struck gold due to the poor demand for iPhones.
 Mobiles from Huawei are seen as a “value for the money” product when compared to Apple’s offerings.
-Last year, the company released a phone with a triple lens camera that caught the attention of customers.
+Last year, the company released a phone with a triple-lens camera that caught the attention of customers.
 In contrast, Apple has failed to introduce any such eye-grabbing new feature in its latest models.

 “The trade war is background noise and more of a scapegoat excuse with the real issues being iPhone XR demand and a mispriced product in a competitive Chinese market… It’s time for Cook and Apple to look in the mirror, take their medicine around pricing and execution, and move forward with the biggest installed base in the world to turn this ship around from this dark chapter in Cupertino,” Daniel Ives, Managing Director of Equity Research at Wedbush Securities, said to CNBC.